 So wander around our site and you’ll find many of Bangkok’s treasures mentioned.
 If you’re coming to visit here, you’ll definitely want to spend plenty of time in one of the great cities of the world – Bangkok, Thailand!

 How To Do The Wai Greeting: Thailand Travel Guide

 Thai people are in general very friendly and helpful people.
 The Thai people greet each other with a so-called Wai.
-The Wai is performed by putting the palms together and raise them in front of one’s face.
-Depending on age and if the other person for example is a monk the placement varies.
+The Wai is performed by putting the palms together and raising them in front of one’s face.
+Depending on the age and if the other person for example is a monk the placement varies.
 Guidelines can be set as.

 • You greet a person who is older than you – The Wai is performed slightly higher, about nose position.

 • You greet a monk – The Wai is performed in a high position, in from of your forehead.

 The Thai people are a smiling kind of people.
 They smile when they are happy but can also smile when they are angry or frustrated.
 I personally don’t think it’s such a big deal with this smiling and nor do the Thai themselves.
 It all comes down to that it is not ok to lose one’s face and be angry.